aissat/easy_localization_loader/README.md

 ```

-2. Change assetLoader and patch
+2. Change assetLoader and path

 ```dart
 ...